 Fragile X Clinical Trials

 Clinical trials are the ultimate validation that a therapy is safe and effective for use in humans.
-We are now funding Fragile X clinical trials to accelerate the development of drugs currently being tested, and that are viewed most promising to treat Fragile X. Our Targeted Translational Research has identified several other promising candidates that we would like to move into trials this year.
+We are funding Fragile X clinical trials to accelerate the development of drugs currently being tested, and that are viewed most promising to treat Fragile X. Our Targeted Translational Research has identified several other promising candidates that we would like to move into trials.
 Without FRAXA these trials will not be funded.